BluePengcho/Open_Source_Hand_Tracking_Live2D_Model/README.md

 * The output value paramater values might need to be change in VtubeStudio, please see the Parameter Values tables bellow for the values to use.

-* The model also has the folowing extra custome peramaters not used by the defult VTubeStudio, an external VtubeStudio pluggin is needed to use them:-
+* The model also has the folowing extra custome peramaters not used by defult in VTubeStudio, an external VtubeStudio pluggin is needed to use them:-
    * LeftUpperArmRotation
    * LeftForearmRotation
    * LeftUpperArmExtend